 Every Tuesday and Thursday from 7pm*, Fortnum’s dinner is accompanied by the old-school R&B, blues and jazz sounds of soul singer Dee and her band, and the laid-back grooves of dapper supper club band, The Gents.
 The central courtyard’s acoustics are quite something, too.

-Fortnum & Mason at The Royal Exchange is open Monday to Friday from 8am to 8pm and on Saturday from 9am to 6pm.
+Fortnum & Mason at The Royal Exchange is open Monday to Friday from 9am to 6pm.
+The Fortnum’s Bar & Restaurant at The Royal Exchange is open Monday to Friday from 8am to 8pm (last orders at 7pm).
 This article first appeared on the Fortnum & Mason website